Courses HARDWARE 1 of YBET

 Z80 processor Pin configuration

-A Control bus synchronizes the transfers of data between the processor and the peripherals (memory, inputs/outputs).
+A Control bus synchronizes data transfers between processor and peripherals (memory, inputs/outputs).
 It ensures the dialogue necessary for the transfer of the data at (operation of writing) or to (operation of reading) the address indicated.
 The signals of the bus of order also make it possible to manage the interruptions, orders specific which make it possible an external circuit to announce to the processor which it is ready to receive from the data of outside for example.
 Low signal means that it is active when the signal is to 0 V (one indicates it by signal), not credit when the signal is in a high state (typically 5V).
 The sequences present on the bus of order are also specific to the processors.
 It is what one calls the TIMING.
 Here for example the timing of a Z80.

 A0-A15: address bus, exit 3 states, active signal high.
 16 bytes allows 65536 different addresses (216).
-During the cooling of the memories, the 7 bits low contain the address of refresh validation.
+During the REFRESH of the memories, the 7 bits low contain the address of refresh validation.
 Refresh will be explained with the memories.

 D0-D7: data bus, input/output 3 states, active state high